SC's GDP Growth Rate YoY Surges to 7.7% in November 2025, Defying Expectations

 - What does the latest SC GDP Growth Rate YoY indicate?

-- How does monetary policy affect SC’s GDP growth?
+- How does this GDP data impact monetary policy in SC?

-- What are the main risks to SC’s growth outlook?
+- What are the main risks to SC’s economic outlook?